igrishaev/ring-jdk-adapter/README.md

         (log/errorf e ...)
         {:status 500
          :headers {...}
-         :body "<your custom HTML response>"}))))
+         :body "No cigar!
+Roll again!"}))))
 ~~~

 ## Benchmarks

-As mentioned above, the JDK server, although though is for dev purposes only, is
+As mentioned above, the JDK server although though is for dev purposes only, is
 not so bad!
 The chart below proves it's almost as fast as Jetty.
 There are five
 attempts of `ab -l -n 1000 -c 50 ...` made against both Jetty and JDK servers
 (1000 requests in total, 50 parallel).
 The levels of RPS are pretty equal: about